broccolijs/broccolijs.github.io/src/content/getting-started.md

 You can now run `yarn build` and `yarn serve` for convenience.

 ## The build file

-Broccoli uses a file called `Brocfile.js` that must live in the root of your project, this is what will contain your build pipeline.

 Open the `Brocfile.js` and it should contain the contents: